steveyttt/go/README.md

 You can use a ```WaitGroup``` to block parts of your code from running.
 You can trigger 20 concurrent functions to run and then use a waitgroup to hold running the rest of your code until all concurrent functions have confirmed they have finished.
 They do this by updating a waitgroup.

 ### **channels**
 Used to manage concurrency.
 You can add and remove values from a channel.
 Make a channel with ```ch := make(chan int)```.
-YOU CAN ONLY USE CHANNEL IN THEIR OWN go routine.
+YOU CAN ONLY USE CHANNELS IN THEIR OWN go routine.
 CHANNELS BLOCK...
 Think of it like a relay race, they only work when handing a baton over.
 ```
     ch <- 55 //put the number 55 on a channel